JetBrains/kotlin-web-site/docs/reference/faq.md

 but we believe that the community can benefit from a new statically typed JVM-targeted language free of the legacy trouble and having the features so desperately wanted by the developers.

-The core values behing the design of Kotlin make it
+The core values behind the design of Kotlin make it

-* Interoperable: we want a language that can be freely mixed with Java,
+* Interoperable: Kotlin can be freely mixed with Java,
 * Safe: statically check for common pitfalls (e.g., null pointer dereference) to catch errors at compile time,
-* Toolable: enable presice and performant tools such as IDEs and build systems,
+* Toolable: enable precise and performant tools such as IDEs and build systems,
 * "Democratic": make all parts of the langauge available to all developers (no policies are needed to restrict the use of some features to library writers or other groups of developers).

 ### How is it licensed?